natchawakorn/natchawakorn/README.md

 - 👋 Hi, I’m @Natchawakorn My nickname Kong
 - 👀 I’m interested in Frontend Developer
-- 🌱 I’m currently learning how to use React Framwork etc.
+- 🌱 I’m currently learning how to use React Node.js SEO UX/UI etc.
 - 💞️ I’m looking to collaborate on ...
 Now I am unemployed I want to have a job, Frontend Developer.
 - 📫 How to reach me Tel.
 0963562496